 Vesteda is unable to invest in new attractive acquisition opportunities.

-Dutch residential investments are seen as a safe haven with an attractive risk/return profile, due to the scarcity in supply, high demand and low interest rates.
-In this high investor demand market Vesteda is active throughout the value chain: Vesteda is proactively interacting with developers, contractors and local authorities using our in-depth knowledge of local markets and developments and positioning ourselves as a solid long-term partner.
+Dutch residential investments are seen as a safe haven with an attractive risk/return profile, due to the scarcity in supply and high demand.
+Vesteda is active throughout the value chain: Vesteda is proactively interacting with developers, contractors and local authorities using our in-depth knowledge of local markets and developments and positioning itself as a solid long-term partner.
 While the market is currently experiencing headwinds, we aim to stay in the market, since a modest but constant inflow level increases the quality of our portfolio.
 We will continue long-term business partnerships, to be able to benefit from potential market opportunities in the future.

-As part of our acquisition policy, we have furthermore implemented a range of internal controls, including:
+As part of our acquisition policy, we have also implemented a range of internal controls, including:

-Performance analyses of realised acquisitions compared with the investment proposal.
+Performance analyses of realised acquisitions compared with investment proposals;

 Yearly approval by participants of the Business Plan, which includes the acquisition strategy and funding of acquisitions.

 Preventable risks, medium to low impact, high level of controls possible on risk occurring